F. DAVID PEAT

 This is also what happens when, later, the viewer of the work seeks to place his or her own sense of ontological being, of body existence, and mental coherence, into relationship with the work.
 Great art has a transformative effect precisely because it involves one’s whole being in integrative movements not dissimilar to those first experienced by the artists themselves.

 It goes without saying that analogous experiences occur while listening to music.
-Ordered patterns of sound enter the ear and are processed within the auditory centers of the brain to generate complex patterns of firing neurons and, in turn, produce a heightened sense of awareness and sensation within the body.
-But, according to the musician and thanatologist, Therese Schroder-Shecker, music also enters the entire body surface directly.
+Ordered patterns of sound enter the ear and are processed within the auditory centre of the brain to generate complex patterns of firing neurons and, in turn, produce a heightened sense of awareness and sensation within the body.
+But, according to the musician and thanatologist, Therese Schroeder-Sheker, music also enters the entire body surface directly.
 Patients close to death, or in profound coma, respond to music, even to the extent that their vital body signs resonate or respond to what is being played.
-For Schroder-Shecker the entire skin of the body is a responsive organ to sound.
-Ordered patterns of vibrations bathe the body and their effects enter into the body organs directly, changing heart beat, respiration, metabolic function, and so on.
-Beverly Rubik, who is also a dancer as well as being editor of this volume, tells me that while watching ballet she experiences tensions and resolutions in specific parts of her body which would be similar to those evoked while dancing.
+For Schroeder-Sheker the entire skin of the body is a responsive organ to sound.
+Ordered patterns of vibrations bathe the body and their effects enter into the body organs directly, changing heartbeat, respiration, metabolic function, and so on.
+Dr Beverly Rubik, a pioneer in integrative medicine and subtle energy research and also a dancer, tells me that while watching ballet she experiences tensions and resolutions in specific parts of her body which would be similar to those evoked while dancing.

-Music plays a vital spiritual and social function in all cultures and its most immediate response is always evoked within the body itself – dance and communal chanting.
+Music plays a vital spiritual and social function in all cultures and its most immediate response is always evoked within the body itself—dance and communal chanting.
 Music produces a deep integration of mind and body, spirit and matter, inner and outer.
-It is an exemplar of their fundamentally unanalyzable nature that is the subject of this chapter.
+It is an exemplar of their fundamentally unanalyzable nature that is the subject of this essay.

 The American artist Janine Antoni begins from what I would call an existential unease, even anxiety, at her separation from the material world.
 In the earliest months of life we learn to separate from the breast, the mother, and, indeed, the entire world, in order to assert our independence, and at the same time realize our own physical contingency and dependence.
-But some artists are in the privileged, but sometimes painful, position of staying closer to the acute primal sensations of life.
+But some artists are in the privileged—but sometimes painful—position of staying closer to the acute primal sensations of life.
 In Antoni’s case it is a perception that she is physically separate, ontologically different, from the chairs, tables, floor, room and people around her.
-She has made that anxiety the basis of her art.22
+She has made that anxiety the basis of her art21.

 Thus Antoni has a compelling, almost passionate, affair with the matter of her art.
-In “Gnaw”, for example, she chewed 600lbs of lard, spitting out the material, which was later made into lipsticks.
+In Gnaw, for example, she chewed 600lbs of lard, spitting out the material; it was later made into lipsticks.
 She has also cast her face in chocolate and in soap, licking away the features.
-In part, her art is a comment upon women’s psychological position in a modern consumer society but is also an expression of her “affair” with the material world – her seduction by it and submission to it.
+In part, her art is a comment upon women’s psychological position in a modern consumer society but is also an expression of her ‘affair’ with the material world—her seduction by it and submission to it.